 Graduate Says St. John’s Set Him on Path to Harvard Law

-When Joseph De Jesus ’16C marched at St. John’s 146th Commencement Exercises last May, he knew exactly where he was headed in the fall—Harvard Law School.
+When Joseph De Jesus ’16C marched at St. John’s 146th Commencement Exercises in May 2016, he knew exactly where he was headed in the fall—Harvard Law School.

 “If I hadn’t gone to St. John’s,” he said, “there’s no chance I would’ve wound up accepted to Harvard.”
 Joe also gained entry to other top-tier law schools.